Myungbin/Synthetic-Data-Object-Detection/README.md

 Public mAp `0.9964`  Private mAP `0.99403`

 To reproduce the results of a public mAP of 0.9964 and a private mAP of 0.99403, follow these steps
+1. [cascade-rcnn-resnest200-v5.py](https://github.com/Myungbin/Synthetic-Data-Object-Detection/blob/main/mmdetection3.x/configs/visol/cascade-rcnn-resnest200-v5.py) must be trained and inferred using a seed of **2023** and the **NVIDIA A100** GPU.
+Additionally, this file utilizes `mmdetection 3.x`, it should be executed based on the following [document](https://mmdetection.readthedocs.io/en/latest/get_started.html).
-In the [final folder](https://github.com/Myungbin/VISOL/tree/main/mmdetection/configs/visol/final), `969.py` must be trained and inferred using a seed of **1927851590** and the **NVIDIA RTX 3090** GPU.
+2. In the [final folder](https://github.com/Myungbin/Synthetic-Data-Object-Detection/tree/main/mmdetection/configs/visol/final), `969.py` must be trained and inferred using a seed of **1927851590** and the **NVIDIA RTX 3090** GPU.
-`For all other cases` must be trained and inferred using a seed of **378452678** and the **NVIDIA A100** GPU.
+3. `For all other cases` must be trained and inferred using a seed of **378452678** and the **NVIDIA A100** GPU.
-Finally, You must ensemble the inference results of each model using Weighted-Boxes-Fusion
+4. Finally, You must ensemble the inference results of each model using Weighted-Boxes-Fusion

 You can find detailed information about the experimental results through the PowerPoint presentation.